vegaprotocol/specs/protocol/0038-OLIQ-liquidity_provision_order_type.md

 Note that any other orders that the LP has on the book (limit orders, other pegged orders) that are *not* part of this LP batch order (call them "normal" in this paragraph) can be cancelled and amended as normal.
 When volume is removed / added / pegs moved (on "normal" orders) then as part of the normal peg updates the LP batch order may add or remove volume as described in section "How they are constructed for the order book" above.

-## Network Parameters:
+## Network Parameters

-* `market.liquidity.probabilityOfTrading.tau.scaling`: scaling factor multiplying risk model value of tau to imply probability of trading.
+- `market.liquidity.probabilityOfTrading.tau.scaling`: scaling factor multiplying risk model value of tau to imply probability of trading.
-* `market.liquidity.minimum.probabilityOfTrading.lpOrders`: a minimum probability of trading; any shape proportions at pegs that would have smaller probability of trading are to be moved to pegs that imply price that have probability of trading no less than the `market.liquidity.minimum.probabilityOfTrading.lpOrders`.
+- `market.liquidity.minimum.probabilityOfTrading.lpOrders`: a minimum probability of trading; any shape proportions at pegs that would have smaller probability of trading are to be moved to pegs that imply price that have probability of trading no less than the `market.liquidity.minimum.probabilityOfTrading.lpOrders`.

-## APIs:
+## APIs

-* Order datatype for LP orders.
+- Order datatype for LP orders.
 Any order APIs should contain these orders.

 ## Acceptance Criteria: